Gaston III of Foix: Union of Béarn and Foix

 Fébus, when faced with the intransigence of the French in favoring the Armagnacs, took advantage of his neutrality to provoke an upheaval of the alliance in favor of the English.
 He met John of Gaunt, brother of the Black Prince, on 19 and 20 March 1374 in Dax to form an alliance.
 The agreement first related to the loan of 12,000 florins from Fébus to John of Gaunt in exchange for the Château de Lourdes as a mortgage pledge.
 Fébus also proposed a marriage between his son Gaston and Philippa, daughter of John of Gaunt.
 John of Gaunt's actions brought about numerous military operations in the Adour region, leading the Soule citizens to request protection from Fébus, (Note: A Béarnaise garrison was installed in the Château de Mauléon, in exchange for a lump sum payment of 4,000 francs.) a pact that concluded on 4 September 1375.
 The alliance between Fébus and John of Gaunt was, above all, a political maneuver; the Béarnaise lords never sought to help the English war effort.
-Faced with John of Gaunt's military actions, Charles V withdrew the lieutenancy-general of Languedoc from John II of Armagnac to once again promote Louis of Anjou to the role, allowing Fébus, again, to go to battle with the Armagnacs.
-The death of Pierre-Raymond II, Count of Comminges, on 15 October 1375, presented Fébus with the opportunity he sought.
-Fébus, through his mother Aliénor of Comminges, claimed the inheritance for himself, while the Armagnacs and Albrets backed the claims of Pierre-Raymond's infant daughter.
+Faced with John of Gaunt's military actions, Charles V withdrew the lieutenancy-general of Languedoc from John II of Armagnac to once again promote Louis of Anjou, allowing Fébus, again, to go to battle with the Armagnacs.
+The death of Pierre-Raymond II, Count of Comminges, on 15 October 1375, presented Fébus with the opportunity to claim the inheritance for himself, through his mother Aliénor of Comminges, while the Armagnacs and Albrets backed Pierre-Raymond's infant daughter.
 This opposition provoked the War of Comminges, with the decisive confrontation at Cazères-sur-l'Adour in November 1376.
 Fébus carried out a victorious counteroffensive there, once again capturing John II of Armagnac.
 It was at this battle that Fébus' sons were present; Gaston was provided with two horses, Bernard was granted fourteen, and Yvain was a personal guard for Fébus.
 This validated that Fébus did not like Gaston, preferring his bastard sons.